Office of Communications

 Submission Process

-• Desired publication start and end dates (default posting duration is 2 weeks if not specified).
+Include the desired publication start and end dates (default posting duration is two weeks if not specified) in your request.

 Design Specifications